 Every time we make this olive tapenade recipe I shake my head in disbelief that for so many years we used to buy tapenade – along with hummus, and pesto, and sweet chilli sauce, and Sriracha sauce, and all the things that we make at home these days.
 But let’s get back to tapenade.

-Olive tapenade is not only incredibly delicious and versatile (just don’t tell your French friends you’re adjusting their tapenade!), it’s also ridiculously easy to make.
+Olive tapenade is not only incredibly delicious and versatile (just don’t tell your French friends if you’re planning on adjusting their tapenade!), it’s also ridiculously easy to make.

-Back in the day, olive tapenade was pounded in a mortar and pestle, but these days it’s typically made in a food processor, which doesn’t change the flavour, and means you can make the tapenade within a matter of minutes.
+Olive tapenade was traditionally made pounded in a mortar and pestle, however, these days it’s typically made in a food processor or blender – which doesn’t change the flavour in the way it does with basil pesto, and means you can make the tapenade within minutes.

 Easy Olive Tapenade Recipe for the Traditional French Tapenade Recipe.
 Copyright © 2021 Terence Carter / Grantourismo.
 All Rights Reserved.